pablovmurcia3/RepData_PeerAssessment1/PA1_template.md

 ## [1] "835"
 ```

-So the 5-minute interval that contains the maximum number of steps, the peak in the plot, is 835
+So the 5-minute interval that contains the maximum number of steps, where is the peak, is 835.

 ## **Imputing missing values**

-The original dataset have some missing observations.
+The original dataset has some missing observations.
 This can induce bias in some calculations.

 ```r